 As Easter people, we don't have to look further than spring for an exclamation point to that affirmation.

-*Price is Minister of Spiritual Formation and Facilities Manager at Christ United Methodist Church in Franklin, TN.
+Mark Price is Minister of Spiritual Formation and Facilities Manager at Christ United Methodist Church in Franklin, Tennessee.

 Media contact is Joe Iovino.